-But because many find it easier to believe their own understanding instead of believing Messiah’s words, they eat the Passover the next night, according to tradition.
+But many find it easier to believe popular tradition and their own understanding instead of believing Messiah’s words.
+And for this reason many eat the Passover the next night, according to tradition.
 As a result, they do not understand the significance of the above words that further reveal to us the Biblical meaning of ‘between the evenings.’

 Tradition of Men

 In order to accomodate tradition, Rabbinic folklore has defined the term ‘between the evenings’ in a manner that would befuddle, and cloud the issue, and prevent men from seeing the True Lamb of Yahuweh, that takes away the sins of the world.